thesaigoneer/cosmix-saigon/README.md

 Cosmix Saigon is more aimed at the intermediate to experienced user, using the Cosmic desktop environment, changing channels and using the latest kernel.

+There are some changes compared to the NixBook project:

+        -        Chrome and Zoom are not installed ootb; Firefox is also removed from the base install
+        -        Fastfetch, htop and Vim are added (among others)
+        -        The main DE is not Cinnamon, but the Cosmic desktop
+        -        Cosmix uses the nixos-unstable channel and the latest kernel, to provide the latest and greatest

+Cosmix-Saigon is still a 'set-and-forget'

 ### Step 1: